Afirestriker/redux-module-in-action/take-away-notes.md

   - The app state is updated frequently over time.
   - The logic to update the state may be complex.
   - The app has a medium or large-sized codebase, and might be worked on by many people.

+## Redux operates under the three core princple/ concepts

+1. Store - holds the state of your application.
+Only one store for the entire application (recommended)
+2. Action - describe **what** happened in the application.
+3. Reducer - handles the action and decides **how** to handle the state.